openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3.md

   Includes the full resource description of a domain.

-- `catalog` (object)
+- `catalog` (list of object)

-  Specifies all endpoints available to/for the token.
+  Specifies all the services available to/for the token.
+It is represented as a list of service dictionaries with the following format:

-  FIXME(dolph): revise with specific expectations.
+        [
+            {
+                "id": "--service-id--",
+                "type": "--service-type--"",
+                "endpoints": [
+                    {
+                        "id": "--endpoint-id--",
+                        "interface": "--interface-name--",
+                        "region": "--region-name--",
+                        "url": "--endpoint-url--"
+                    },
+                    ...
+                ]
+            },
+            ...
+        ]

 - `bind` (object) *New in version 3.1*